spencermountain/sunday-driver/README.md

 <p></p>

 <div align="center">
+	<h2>🕶️</h2>
   <div><sup>cruise right through it</sup></div>
 </div>

 **sunday-driver** never gets ahead of itself.
 It works through a large file at a *responsible* rate.

-At given points, it pauses to let you consider the data, and waits to resume working, once that's done.
+It pauses to let you consider the data, at given points, and waits to resume working once that's done.

-this makes it easier to process a large file, by sizable chunks, without any race-conditions or memory leaking.
+this allows processing a large file, by sizable chunks, without any race-conditions or memory leaking.

-it was built to support dispatching multiple workers on the same file, and letting them run independently and responsibly.
+it was built to support using multiple workers on the same file, and letting them run independently and responsibly.

 (heavily) inspired by [line-by-line](https://github.com/Osterjour/line-by-line), by [Markus Ostertag](https://github.com/Osterjour)🙏